-Chris Daniel was elected Harris County District Clerk in 2011 where he oversees the court records of over ninety judges and seventy eight courts, including specialty and probable-cause courts.
-His office provides constituent services such as Passport Application services and summons all eligible citizens to jury services for all non-municipal/ non-federal courts of Houston and Harris County, Texas.
-He also manages a staff of five hundred employees at the District Clerks office and oversees a budget of thirty-one million dollars annually.
+Chris Daniel is an attorney and is the former Harris County District Clerk where he managed the court records of over ninety judges and seventy eight courts, including specialty and probable-cause courts.
+He managed a staff of five hundred employees at the District Clerks office and oversees a budget of thirty-one million dollars annually.

 Prior to his elected to the Clerk’s office, Chris utilized his engineering background to serve as a Patent Law clerk where he prepared technical reports and evaluations on potential patents and litigation; performed technical and legal research regarding patents, trademarks, and patent litigation.
 Having worked at KBR and National Oilwell VARCO enabled him to put his engineering degree into practice.